๐Ÿ’ŽCrystallography

 Interplanar Spacing

-• The d-spacing is the perpendicular distance between adjacent parallel planes of the same Miller indices—this is what X-rays actually measure
+The d-spacing dhkld_{hkl} is the perpendicular distance between adjacent parallel planes of the same Miller indices.
+This is the quantity that X-rays actually probe.

 Reciprocal Space: Where Miller Indices Live Naturally

-The reciprocal lattice transforms the periodic real-space crystal into a representation where each point corresponds to a set of crystal planes—and Miller indices become coordinates.
+The reciprocal lattice transforms the periodic real-space crystal into a representation where each point corresponds to a set of crystal planes, and Miller indices serve as coordinates.

 Reciprocal Lattice Concept

-• Diffraction condition: X-ray diffraction occurs when the scattering vector equals a reciprocal lattice vector—this is why Miller indices appear in every diffraction analysis
+This directly encodes interplanar spacing.
+The diffraction condition (the Laue condition) states that constructive interference occurs when the scattering vector equals a reciprocal lattice vector.
+That's why Miller indices appear in every diffraction analysis.

 Significance in X-ray Diffraction

-• Systematic absences occur when certain (hkl) combinations give zero intensity due to destructive interference—these reveal lattice centering and symmetry
+• Systematic absences occur when certain (hkl) combinations give Fhkl=0F_{hkl} = 0 due to destructive interference.
+These absences reveal the lattice centering and symmetry elements (glide planes, screw axes).

-Compare: In a body-centered cubic (BCC) lattice, (100) reflections are absent while (110) reflections appear; in face-centered cubic (FCC), (100) and (110) are both absent but (111) appears.
-Exam questions often ask you to predict which peaks are missing based on lattice type—use the selection rules: BCC requires h+k+lh + k + l = even; FCC requires h, k, l all odd or all even.
+Compare: In a body-centered cubic (BCC) lattice, (100) reflections are absent while (110) reflections appear.
+In face-centered cubic (FCC), both (100) and (110) are absent but (111) appears.
+The selection rules: BCC requires h+k+lh + k + l = even; FCC requires h, k, l all odd or all even.
+Exam questions frequently ask you to predict missing peaks from lattice type, or to deduce lattice type from observed absences.

 Symmetry and Special Systems